 Business Insurance for Psychologists - What You Need to Know

-Psychology is a regulated health profession in Australia, with all practising psychologists required to hold a current practising certificate issued by the Psychology Board of Australia.
-Whether you are a clinical psychologist, registered psychologist, educational psychologist, or neuropsychologist, professional indemnity insurance is a critical part of your risk management framework.
+Psychology is a nationally regulated health profession in Australia.
+Every practising psychologist must be registered with the Psychology Board of Australia, which operates under the national registration scheme administered by AHPRA (Australian Health Practitioner Regulation Agency).
+Whether you practise as a clinical psychologist, general psychologist, educational psychologist, forensic psychologist or neuropsychologist, professional indemnity insurance is a foundational element of responsible practice.

-The most common insurance claims against psychologists relate to professional negligence - clinical misdiagnosis, inadequate assessment, failure to identify risk factors such as suicidal ideation, inappropriate treatment approaches, or breaches of client confidentiality.
-A single claim can easily reach $100,000 - $1,000,000+, and legal defence costs alone can be devastating for a sole practitioner.
-The Australia Psychological Society (NZPsS) encourages all members to carry professional indemnity cover as a standard part of practice.
+Claims against psychologists most commonly involve allegations of clinical negligence - misdiagnosis, inadequate risk assessment, failure to identify suicidal ideation, inappropriate treatment approaches, or breaches of client confidentiality.
+A single claim can reach $150,000 to $1,000,000 or more, and legal defence costs alone can cripple a sole practitioner.
+The Australian Psychological Society (APS) expects all members to maintain appropriate professional indemnity cover.

-All major Australian business insurance providers offer policies suited to psychology practices.
+All leading Australian business insurers offer policies suited to psychology practices.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Registration authority: All practising psychologists must be registered with the Psychology Board of Australia and hold a current Annual Practising Certificate under the Health Practitioners Competence Assurance Act 2003
+• Registration authority: All practising psychologists must be registered with the Psychology Board of Australia via AHPRA.
+Registration must be renewed annually and requires evidence of continuing professional development

-• Professional body: The Australia Psychological Society (NZPsS) is the primary professional body for psychologists in Australia, representing members across all scopes of practice
+• Professional body: The Australian Psychological Society (APS) is the peak professional body, representing members across all areas of practice and endorsement

-• Industry size: Approximately 4,000+ psychologists hold practising certificates in Australia as of 2025, working across private practice, public health, education, and organisational settings
+• Industry size: Over 42,000 psychologists hold general registration with AHPRA as of 2025, practising across private practice, public health, education, organisational and forensic settings

 Cover Types for Psychology Practices